What makes a good handover?

-Yes, it’s nerve-wracking and can feel as though you’ve been put on the spot.
+It’s nerve-wracking and you can feel as though you’ve been put on the spot.
 But handovers are arguably one of the most important parts of nursing, whichever branch you are on – and therefore one of the most important things for you to master.

 The NMC code of conduct instructs nurses to work with colleagues to monitor the quality of their work and maintain the safety of those in their care.
 Handovers give staff the opportunity to discuss the treatment they’re giving, communicate problems and concerns and ensure everyone knows exactly what’s going on.
 By doing this, the team can prevent jobs from being missed or repeated.

 As a student, you can also use this opportunity to ask questions and familiarise yourself with the nursing process.